RENCI/apsviz-timeseriesdb-ingest/README.md

 To ingest the station data and source data run the command below in the /home/nru directory:

-python prepare4Ingest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask SequenceIngest

-On Sterling, using k8s, the command would be:

 python prepare4Ingest.py --ingestDir /data/ast-run-ingester/ --inputTask SequenceIngest

 #### Ingest data

 To ingest the gauge data run the command below in the /home/nru directory:

-python runIngest.py --harvestDir /data/DataHarvesting/DAILY_HARVESTING/ --ingestDir /data/DataIngesting/DAILY_INGEST/ --dataType obs --inputTask SequenceIngest

-On Sterling, using k8s, the command would be:

 python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --dataType obs --inputTask SequenceIngest